rexxtd/hotdesking-rextd/README.md

 Password: admin

 1. What is about?
-    - My name is Nguyen Tuan Dat, studentid: s3726128
+    - My name is Nguyen Tuan Dat
     - This is a app write in Java, build and run on Intellij.
     - The app is called **HOTDESKING**.
 It is used to allocate tables and seats to employees.